timboettiger/action-replay-mk-iii/README.md

 Here you'll find:
 - revised and up-to-date manuals (German / English)
 - print-ready reproduction labels for your cartridge
+- hi-res scans of the original box art, inserts and manuals
 - background information on the built-in cheat database
+- fully reverse engineered `DEADC0DES` - the most dangerous cheat codes of all time!
-- the "PreservAction" project - a deep documentation of the MK3
+- the "Preservaction" project - a deep documentation of the MK3
 - comparisons with other cheat devices and SNES region adapters

 ### Why did you make this?

-I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else.
-In the last year I've spent a long time researching which region adapter might be the best.
+I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else: In the last year I've spent a long time researching which region adapter might be the best.
 The search wasn't easy, as there isn't much information about it online.
 Then I came across a forum post that mentioned the Action Replay MK3 for the Super NES - which made me curious, as I already owned this cheat device.
 Was there a function I had overlooked!?

 **Indeed!** The Pro Action Replay MK3 is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter